Energising Communities

 What If … ?

 As many streets as possible in London have solar panels & batteries on their houses?
-These streets could become mini power stations, providing low cost, low carbon energy to residents.
+These streets could become mini power stations, providing low-cost, low-carbon energy to residents.
 At the same time, residents will become much more aware of their everyday electricity consumption driving behaviour change e.g. residents only putting the washing machine on when the sun shines – this will lead to energy security and drive greater community resilience in the face of an increasingly unpredictable climate and rising energy costs.
 Another key benefit is that once the payback period has been met for the panels and battery, residents will eventually make money from their generation.

-Energy Savers Club
+Energy Savers Club in Brent

 - Housing estates or TRA halls